RTXI/live-image/README.md

 git clone https://github.com/rtxi/live-image
 ````

 In the base of the live-image directory, create a directory called `deb_files`.
 Copy the \*.deb files for the real-time kernel headers and image into this directory.
+The RT kernel binaries you include **must** have the aufs kernel module compiled.
+Otherwise, it cannot be used to boot the live CD.

 Also, you should watch the kernel and xenomai versions in the real-time kernel you supply.
 By default, the build script will assume you are using kernel 3.8.13 and xenomai 2.6.4.
 If you aren't, you'll need to edit both the `build-from-scratch.sh` and `chroot-script.sh` scripts.